DCC-EX/mkdocs-test/docs/reference/08-throttle-writers-guide.md

    Thus an Automation expects a start command with a cab id e.g. ``</START 13 3>``

-Routes and Automations can also have their current status and caption altered dynamically by EXRAIL (docs TODO)
+Routes and Automations can also have their current status and caption altered dynamically by EXRAIL (docs ==TODO==)

 ## Roster Information